1 The Long War Journal: Green-on-blue attacks in Afghanistan: the data

 The following data will be updated on an ongoing basis to reflect any new attacks.

 The Long War Journal's data covers green-on-blue attacks in Afghanistan from Jan.
 1, 2008 up to the present.
-As of Oct.
-26, 2013, there have been a total of 85 attacks.
+As of Jan.
+30, 2015, there have been a total of 90 attacks reported.

 Total number of attacks per year:

 2015 - 1

 Badghis - 4